pvasired/autolayout/README.md

 # Installation
 ## Dependencies
-The code relies heavily on some fantastic open-source software, namely [Gdspy](https://github.com/heitzmann/gdspy), [Shapely](https://shapely.readthedocs.io/en/stable/), and [PHIDL](https://github.com/amccaugh/phidl).
+The code relies heavily on some fantastic open-source software, namely [Gdspy](https://github.com/heitzmann/gdspy), [Shapely](https://shapely.readthedocs.io/en/stable/), [PHIDL](https://github.com/amccaugh/phidl), and [GDSFactory] (https://github.com/gdsfactory).
 For the specific versions of these packages used, see `requirements.txt`.
 Additionally, the A* implementation is a modified version of an implementation from [PythonRobotics](https://github.com/AtsushiSakai/PythonRobotics).
 - Python (tested with version 3.11.9)
 - see `requirements.txt` for other required packages and versions